-D. Student Conduct Board (SCB)
+1. Student Conduct Board (SCB)

-The SCB shall consist of up to 15members who are current full-time undergraduate or graduate students.
+The SCB shall consist of up to 15 members who are current full-time undergraduate or graduate students.
 The Director has the discretion to determine whether a hearing should proceed as scheduled and under what conditions the hearing should be held.

-1. Election of Members
+a.
+Election of Members

 Members of the SCB shall be elected yearly or more often as vacancies arise.
-The primary Student Government Association advisor, in consultation with the Director, shall determine when an off-cycle election will occur
+The primary Student Government Association advisor, in consultation with the Director, shall determine when an off-cycle election will occur.

-2. Chief Justice and Associate Chief Justice
+b.
+Chief Justice and Associate Chief Justice